PLEASE KEEP REFRESHING YOUR PAGE

 Note that there is, especially for linguists, also a downloadable glossary, at the Cambridge University Press website (here), which is specifically designed for readers of the book (The Multilingual Mind: a Modular Processing Perspective) when the framework was called MOGUL.
 In 2013 the two glossaries were virtually identical.
 However, as research carried out within the framework proceeds, the current glossary has been and will be continually updated to keep pace with it and so, in various ways, the contents of this version will inevitably differ from what is in the original version: some definitions may change, new entries will appear and old entries may be rewritten.

-Users of the MCF framework are welcome to contribute their own suggestions for inclusion in the glossary via the Comments section on the website or directly to email address.
+Users of the MCF framework are welcome to contribute their own suggestions for inclusion in the glossary via the Comments section on the website or directly to this email address.

-A B C D E F G H I J K L M N O P R S U V S W
+A B C D E F G H I J K L M N O P R S T U V S W

 acquisition: see growth